F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and AWS, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

+### Help
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
+This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support. <br>
+Because this template has been created and fully tested by F5 Networks, it is supported by F5.
+This means you can get assistance if necessary from F5 Technical Support via your typical methods.

 ## Installation

 You have two options for deploying this template: